Assessing the Basel II Internal Ratings-Based Approach: Empirical Evidence from Australia: Introduction

-In assessing the model specification of the IRB approach, this paper presents a methodology for regulators to monitor the prevailing state of the economy as described by the single systematic risk factor, and the capacity of supervised banks to absorb credit losses as measured by distance to default.
-Measurements from the ASRF model signalling an overheating economy and procyclical movements in capital bases, corroborated by macroeconomic performance indicators including rapidly accelerating credit growth, would prompt supervisors to lean against the prevailing winds by instructing banks to build up countercyclical capital buffers introduced under Basel~III.
+From our fundamental assessment of the model specification of the IRB approach emerges a methodology for regulators to monitor the prevailing state of the economy as described by the single systematic risk factor, and the capacity of supervised banks to absorb credit losses as measured by distance-to-default.
+Measurements from the ASRF model signalling an overheating economy and procyclical movements in capital bases, corroborated by macroeconomic performance indicators including rapidly accelerating credit growth, would prompt supervisors to lean against the prevailing winds by, for example, instructing banks to build up their countercyclical capital buffer introduced under Basel~III.

-The financial crisis of 2007--09, also known as the global financial crisis, precipitated the worst global recession since the Great Depression of the 1930s.
-Its effects, however, were not felt evenly across the globe, and the Australian economy was largely spared.
+The effects of the financial crisis of 2007--09 were not felt evenly across the globe, and the Australian economy was largely spared.
 With the implementation of Basel~II preceding the time when the effect of the crisis was most acutely felt, our empirical analysis reveals that the crisis imparted a mild stress on the Australian banking sector.
 We are not the first to attempt to measure the effects of the recent crisis, but we believe that we are the first to do so using regulatory data.
 In evaluating the model specification of the IRB approach we produce a fundamental assessment of the impact of the crisis on the Australian banking sector using internal bank data collected by APRA.
 Other studies on the financial crisis rely on market data, macroeconomic indicators or published financial statistics.
 In arguing the resilience of the Australian economy to the crisis, \citet{MM11}, and \citet{BD10} describe its performance primarily in terms of macroeconomic indicators and financial statistics.
 Our measurements from the ASRF model of the Australian banking sector corroborate their observations. \citet{AP12}, on the other hand, rely on market data and reach a markedly different conclusion about the condition of the Australian banking sector during the recent crisis.
 We submit that their results are biased by plummeting market prices and spiking volatility reflecting the overreaction of market participants gripped by fear at the depths of the crisis.